kwaldenphd/world-wide-web/README.md

 # Creating an HTML File

 9. Let’s make a few modifications to the Hello World file that will make it valid.
-Open Geany and open a new file from File > New (with Template).
-Select `file.html`.
+Navigate to your Lab #4 repl and open the `index.html` document.

 <p align="center"><a href="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_1.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_1.png?raw=true" /></a></p>

 10. If you compare this blank template to the structure of an html document that you read about from the WC3 this week, you will find all of the required elements in this template.

-11. Geany has conveniently highlighted these different elements in different colors so that they can be easily distinguished as you build your html document.
+11. Repl.it has conveniently highlighted these different elements in different colors so that they can be easily distinguished as you build your html document.

 12. The red at the top are comments indicated by the `<!-- and -->`.
 Comments are written for the user and not for the computer.